-An important aspect of surficial geologic mapping on the IS is the development of map units that utilize previously established lithostratigraphic frameworks for the Hudson, Wisconsin and Pre-Illinoian deposits in Iowa (Johnson et al., 1997).
+An important aspect of surficial geologic mapping on the Iowan Surface is the development of map units that utilize previously established lithostratigraphic frameworks for the Hudson, Wisconsin and Pre-Illinoian deposits in Iowa (Johnson et al., 1997).
 A stratigraphic framework allows us to better understand the surficial materials of north-central Iowa.
-Surficial deposits in the map area are composed of six formations: DeForest, Noah Creek, Peoria, Sheldon Creek, Wolf Creek, and Alburnett formations, as well as unnamed erosion surface sediments.
+Surficial deposits in the map area are composed of six formations: DeForest, Noah Creek, Peoria, Wolf Creek, and Alburnett formations, as well as unnamed erosion surface sediments.
 Hudson age deposits associated with fine-grained alluvial, organic, and colluvial sediments include the DeForest Formation which is subdivided into the Camp Creek, Roberts Creek, Gunder, Corrington, Flack, and Woden members.
 The Noah Creek Formation includes coarse sand and gravel associated with outwash from the Des Moines Lobe, as well as coarse to finer grained fluvial deposits associated with local stream and river valleys.
 Unnamed erosion surface sediments consist of reworked till and slopewash deposits associated with periglacial activity during the Wisconsin ice advance.
-Areas of Peoria Formation eolian materials are present northwest of Orchard and intermittently mantle the unnamed erosion surface mapping unit.
-Sheldon Creek Formation glacial deposits are undifferentiated and occur in northwest and north-central Iowa.
-The maximum extent of these deposits is still not fully understood, but generally coincides with the position of the Little Cedar River in Mitchell County and along a drainage divide in the Charles City quadrangle based on the work of Tassier-Surine and others (2016) and Streeter and others (2016).
+Areas of Peoria Formation eolian materials are along the Shell Rock River.
 Pre-Illinoian glacial deposits in Iowa consist of two formations: the younger Wolf Creek Formation and the Alburnett Formation.
 The Wolf Creek Formation is divided into the Winthrop, Aurora, and Hickory Hills members (oldest to youngest).
 The Alburnett Formation consists of several "undifferentiated" members.

-Three bedrock mapping units (Cretaceous Dakota/Windrow Formation; Devonian Shell Rock and Lithograph City formations) are exposed at the surface in the Orchard 7.5' Quadrangle, with the Lithograph City and Coralville formations comprising most of the outcrop in the map area.
-Bedrock outcrops occur along most rivers and creeks in the mapping area and extensively along the Cedar River.
-Fifty-five rock outcrops including quarries are located in the map area and were investigated in the field.
+Four bedrock mapping units (Cretaceous Dakota/Windrow Formation; Devonian Lime Creek, Shell Rock, and Lithograph City formations) are exposed at the surface in the Greene Quadrangle, with the Lithograph City and Shell Rock formations comprising most of the outcrop in the map area.
+Bedrock outcrops occur extensively in the mapping area, especially along the Shell Rock River.
+Eighteen rock outcrops including quarries are located in the map area and were investigated in the field.
 The Devonian rocks are dominated by carbonates varying between limestone and dolomite, accompanied with minor shale.
 The Cretaceous Dakota/Windrow Formation is characterized as a reddish, shaly sandstone with siderite pellets.